 Using another replacement code to replace the original with this gallery, the ghosts Vincent Van Gore and Boolossus are not present.

-A simple debug mode is present in the game, accessible by using the code UH8N-EMX9-5BXTY GYXM-ZBFW-F4RDC (PAL) or 4W86-70XA-WTN2Y-MWC5-2BBB-FXB7E (NTSC/US).
+A simple debug mode is present in the game, accessible by using the Action Replay code UH8N-EMX9-5BXTY GYXM-ZBFW-F4RDC (PAL) or 4W86-70XA-WTN2Y MWC5-2BBB-FXB7E (NTSC/US).
 However, the Japanese text will not display correctly unless playing the Japanese version.

 The debug mode brings up an info display in the top-left corner of the screen.
-The first line is a counter of how many milligrams of dust are in the Poltergust 3000 (lowered by exhausting dust).
-The second line is labeled as "Aura" or "Spiritual Energy" and displays the number of ghosts captured, including both portrait ghosts and normal enemy ghosts.
-The third line is labeled "Water", and the fourth line is labeled "Heart".
+The first line is a counter of how many milligrams of dust are in the Poltergust 3000 (lowered by exhausting dust), the second is labeled "Aura" or "Spiritual Energy" and displays the number of ghosts captured (including both portrait ghosts and normal enemy ghosts), the third is labeled "Water", and the fourth is labeled "Heart".